Alerts and monitoring

 A frontend is what a client connects to.
 As requests enter the load balancer, and as responses are returned to the client, they pass through the frontend.
 So, it has access to end-to-end timings, message sizes, and health indicators that encompass the whole request/response lifecycle.
 Below we explore the statistics related to frontends.

-The Queue section is not used for frontends.
+Queue The Queue section is not used for frontends.

-Session rate Jump to heading
+Session rate

 The Session rate section, in the context of a frontend, describes the rate at which clients are connecting to the load balancer.

-Current connection rate per second Rate at which clients are connecting to the load balancer (having not yet created full sessions).
+• Current connection rate per second: Rate at which clients are connecting to the load balancer (having not yet created full sessions).

-Current session rate per second Rate at which sessions, which are entities that hold the state of an end-to-end connection (client to load balancer and load balancer to backend server), are being created.
+• Current session rate per second: Rate at which sessions, which are entities that hold the state of an end-to-end connection (client to load balancer and load balancer to backend server), are being created.

-Current request rate per second Rate at which HTTP requests are being received over established connections.
+• Current request rate per second: Rate at which HTTP requests are being received over established connections.

-Max connection rate per second Highest rate at which clients have connected to the load balancer (having not yet created full sessions).
+• Max connection rate per second: Highest rate at which clients have connected to the load balancer (having not yet created full sessions).

-Max session rate per second Highest rate at which clients have established sessions, which are entities that hold the state of an end-to-end connection (client to load balancer and load balancer to backend server).
+• Max session rate per second: Highest rate at which clients have established sessions, which are entities that hold the state of an end-to-end connection (client to load balancer and load balancer to backend server).

-Max request rate per second Highest rate at which HTTP requests have been received over established connections.
+• Max request rate per second: Highest rate at which HTTP requests have been received over established connections.

 In the context of a frontend, the Sessions section counts the number of sessions, or full client-to-server connections, in use on the load balancer.

-• The Cur column shows the current number of established sessions.
 The Max column shows the most sessions that have ever been simultaneously established.

-• The Limit column shows the most simultaneous sessions that are allowed, as defined by the maxconn setting in the frontend.
+The Limit column shows the most simultaneous sessions that are allowed, as defined by the maxconn setting in the frontend.
 That particular frontend will stop accepting new connections when this limit is reached.
 If maxconn is not set, then Limit is the same as the maxconn value in the global section of your configuration.
 If that isn’t set, the value is based on your system.

-Cum. connections Cumulative number of connections established since the load balancer was last reloaded.
+• Cum. connections: Cumulative number of connections established since the load balancer was last reloaded.

-Cum. sessions Cumulative number of sessions (end-to-end connections) established since the last reload.
+• Cum. sessions: Cumulative number of sessions (end-to-end connections) established since the last reload.

-Cum.
-HTTP requests Cumulative number of HTTP requests since the last reload.
+• Cum.
+HTTP requests: Cumulative number of HTTP requests since the last reload.

-HTTP 1xx responses Total number of HTTP requests that received a 1xx response.
+• HTTP 1xx responses: Total number of HTTP requests that received a 1xx response.

-HTTP 2xx responses Total number of HTTP requests that received a 2xx response.
+• HTTP 2xx responses: Total number of HTTP requests that received a 2xx response.

-Compressed 2xx Total number of 2xx responses that were compressed, if compression has been enabled.
+• Compressed 2xx: Total number of 2xx responses that were compressed, if compression has been enabled.
 It also shows the percentage of requests that were compressed.

-HTTP 3xx responses Total number of HTTP requests that received a 3xx response.
+• HTTP 3xx responses: Total number of HTTP requests that received a 3xx response.

-HTTP 4xx responses Total number of HTTP requests that received a 4xx response.
+• HTTP 4xx responses: Total number of HTTP requests that received a 4xx response.

-HTTP 5xx responses Total number of HTTP requests that received a 5xx response.
+• HTTP 5xx responses: Total number of HTTP requests that received a 5xx response.

-Other responses Total number of HTTP requests that received a response not covered by the other metrics.
+• Other responses: Total number of HTTP requests that received a response not covered by the other metrics.

-Intercepted requests Total number of requests intercepted and redirected to the Stats page.
+• Intercepted requests: Total number of requests intercepted and redirected to the Stats page.

-Cache lookups Total number of times the cache was checked for a resource.
+• Cache lookups: Total number of times the cache was checked for a resource.

-Cache hits Total number of times a cached resource was returned.
+• Cache hits: Total number of times a cached resource was returned.

-Failed hdr rewrites Total number of times that an HTTP header could not be added or set because there was not enough space left in the buffer.
+• Failed hdr rewrites: Total number of times that an HTTP header could not be added or set because there was not enough space left in the buffer.
 Try increasing tune.maxrewrite or tune.bufsize.

 In the context of a frontend, the Bytes section displays the cumulative amount of data sent and received between the load balancer and downstream clients.

-• The In column shows the total number of bytes received.
+• In: Total number of bytes received.

-• The Out column shows the total number of bytes sent.
+• Out: Total number of bytes sent.

 The Denied section shows the number of requests and responses that were rejected because of security concerns.